-A140 bearing Registration No. KW 53 YLR, which he had purchased in 2005, which vehicle entered Malta on the 16th August 20106.
-At that time the Applicant did not seek to register his vehicle in Malta since his transfer to Malta was temporary however, upon being employed by his employer on an indefinite basis, and this with effect from the 1st September 20117, the Applicant decided to transfer his residence to Malta permanently.
-As soon as he decided to transfer his residence permanently to Malta the Applicant sought to have his vehicle registered here and by means of an application submitted on the 12th November 20118, he applied for an exemption from payment of vehicle registration tax which request was however rejected on the grounds that he does not qualify for such an exemption under Rule 4(1)(b) and (e) of Legal Notice 196 of 2009.
+A140 bearing Registration No. KW 53 YLR, which he had purchased in 2005, which vehicle entered Malta on the 16th August 2010.
+At that time the Applicant did not seek to register his vehicle in Malta since his transfer to Malta was temporary however, upon being employed by his employer on an indefinite basis, and this with effect from the 1st September 2011, the Applicant decided to transfer his residence to Malta permanently.
+As soon as he decided to transfer his vehicle registered here and by means of an application submitted on the 12th November 2011, he applied for an exemption from payment of vehicle registration tax which request was however rejected on the grounds that he does not qualify for such an exemption under Rule 4(1)(b) and (e) of Legal Notice 196 of 2009.